petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-page-publishing.md

    If checked, parent pages are always published to Live.

    If unchecked, the parent page is only published if it doesn't exist in Live yet.
-If the parent page was already published, only a reference element is added, which is used for the validation to make sure the parent is already in the Live.
+If the parent page was already published, only a reference element is added, which is used for the validation to make sure the parent is already in the Live site.

 1. Click *Save*.